davglass/registry-static/README.md

 after the hook (usually writing something to disk).
 In most cases, you'll want to call the callback with `callback(null, true)`.
 To prevent the action from happening, you can do `callback(null, false)`.

+Note the `data` passed in is a *reference*, so modifications to it may have side effects.
+For example, modifying `data.tarball` in the `tarball` callback will change the location of the tarball.

 Please don't throw any errors inside a hook function.
 If an error occurs, pass it along as a first parameter to the `callback`.